 Where’s the Outrage?

-* with writing and editing assistance of Catherine Ross, PhD.
+* with writing and editing assistance by Catherine Ross, PhD.

 © 2005 Errington C. Thompson, MD All Rights Reserved.